andan67/wormnav/docs/index.md

 {::options parse_block_html="true" /}
 <div style="float: right; width: 50%">
-Map view with center of track as view center
+Show track and current position with center of track as view center
 - North is always in up-direction
-- Useful for getting overview on position on or distance to track
+- Useful for getting an overview of current position in relation to the track
+- Zoom in/out possible

 </div>
 {::options parse_block_html="true" /}